 Upon the filing of the Title IX Complaint Form, the Title IX Coordinator(s) will attempt to intervene in order to reach a satisfactory resolution between the individuals directly involved.
 The Informal Resolution process may be an appropriate process depending on the conduct alleged to have been violated.
 The Informal Resolution process may be chosen at the discretion of the parties and is not mandatory.
-Either party may choose to end the Informal Resolution process at any time and pursue the Formal Investigation process.
-The Informal Resolution process is not available for sexual harassment complaints concerning sexual violence or when an employee is alleged to have sexually harassed a student.
+Either party may choose to end the Informal Resolution process is not available for sexual harassment complaints concerning sexual violence or when an employee is alleged to have sexually harassed a student.